Link to our Facebook Page

 Group Description: We’re a book club that believes in reading “Something Different” for every monthly meeting.
 Over the past 12 years, we’ve read fiction, non-fiction, autobiographies, mysteries, historical fiction, current best sellers – basically, anything that interests us.
 One of our recent additions has been the selection of a “companion” book for the monthly choice.
 This book is roughly connected to the main selection, either to add insight to the topic under discussion; or an understanding of the historical time period; or an additional glimpse of the subject matter.

-For the complete, extensive, list of what this group has read and discussed, dating back to 2002, check out their official web site.
+For the complete, extensive, list of what this group has read and discussed, dating back to 2002, check out their official web site (no longer active online).

 Star Base Andromeda: Lincoln’s Science Fiction Club